 Todd S: On the one hand, I'm kind of dabbing tears out of my eyes because I don’t want it to be over, I really don’t.
 But on the other hand, I don’t think I can absorb a whole heck of a lot more.
-No, I won’t say that, it’s been an amazing couple of days.
-What you and I have learnt and what we share with the audience has just been amazing.
+No, I'm with you on that, it’s been an amazing couple of days.
+What you and I have learned and what we share with the audience has just been amazing.

 However, our streak continues and all the trade shows that we cover, because they once again have saved the best for last.

 Todd S: How do they do that?
 I don’t know how they do it; this next guest will be really interesting.
 Say hello to Julie Ackerman.
 She’s senior director of PR and communications for PMMI.
 Julie, welcome to the show.

 Julie: Thank you both for having me.
 It’s great to be here with you today.

 Todd S: Well, pleasure is ours, I assure you.
 Julia, lead us off, walk me through a little bit about yourself and PMMI.

 Julie: Sure.
 So as you mentioned before, I'm the senior director of PR and communications for PMMI.
 We are the association for packaging and processing technologies.
 Our trades show represents a little over 600 packaging and processing supply chain companies.

 We actively bring together buyers and sellers through a number of avenues.
 We have the Pack Expo Go Family of trade shows; we also have PMC magazine; we offer an array of business intelligence for our membership.

 And then, in the arena of the packaging and processing industry, as well as a number of education and offerings as well.
 So we stay busy, we stay really busy.
 Our family of trade shows includes Pack Expo for international which is this year in Chicago, November 2nd to the 5th.

 We also are introducing the co-located Pharma Expo for this year in partnership with ISPE International Society for Pharmaceutical Engineering.
 So we are really excited about that.